Qwilr is built on the following three principles:

 Undeniable Bestness means customer and product experiences that are true outliers in terms of quality, a quantum leap away from the rest of the field.

 Short term thinking won't get us there.
-Each lazy hack and shortcut we take accrues a kind of debt that we will need to pay down at some point in the future - and if we fail to do so, and our debt grows too large, we will default.
+Each lazy hack and shortcut we take accrues a debt that we will need to pay down at some point in the future - and if we fail to do so, and our debt grows too large, we will default.

 So adventurer beware: Undeniable Bestness isn't free.
 Don't believe the startup hype, nothing is free.